 Please refer back to this web page later, or be kept up to date with all of the City Council’s business initiatives, please subscribe to our business newsletter

 The Chancellor also announced the availability of low-interest loans of up to £5m, to help small and medium-sized enterprises with their cashflow and other loans for larger businesses.
 This has been coordinated by the British Business Bank.

 The Government has also introduced the Bounce Back Loan Scheme (BBLS) to enable smaller businesses to access finance more quickly during the coronavirus outbreak.

-Worcestershire County Council has launched their new Here2Help Business programme response to the COVID-19 pandemic.
+Worcestershire County Council has launched its new Here2Help Business programme response to the COVID-19 pandemic.
 The £3m programme is designed to assist local Worcestershire Businesses to recover, adapt, develop and support future resilience as lockdown measures reduce.

 Worcestershire Business Central

 The Worcestershire Business Central website provides a comprehensive overview of local and national help and support.
-This includes support and funding, work place guidance and webinars.
+This includes support and funding, workplace guidance and webinars.